nlognIN/All-Design-Events/README.md

 curl -X GET http://localhost:3000/api/users/user_id/value  - Returns all the details of a user, uniquely represetned using using user_id(which is email)

-### GET Request format for Orgnizations
+### GET Request format for Organizations

-curl -X GET http://localhost:3000/api/users/orgnizations  - Return all organizations and their logo urls
+curl -X GET http://localhost:3000/api/users/organizations  - Return all organizations and their logo urls

 ### POST Request format for Users Database